flosch/simpleapi/README.rst

 Tips & tricks
 =============

+0. Take a look on my example project (example_project/[client|server]) for a first view on how simpleapi works.
 1. Make sure to remove or deactivate the new csrf-middleware functionality of django 1.2 for the Route.
 2. Use SSL to encrypt the datastream.
 3. Use key authentication, limit ip-address access to your business' network or server.